-Before the root ball of the Satsuki Azalea can be aligned in the pot a little bit Kanuma bonsai soil should be filled in.
+Before the root ball of the Satsuki Azalea can be aligned in the pot a little bit soil should be filled in.

-For Azalea Bonsai (Rhododendron indicum, Satsuki azalea), bonsai substrate with a very low pH value should definitely be taken.
-Kanuma, a bonsai substrate especially for azaleas, has proven very successful.
+For azalea bonsai a substrate with a very low pH value should definitely be taken.
+The Kanuma bonsai soil, a substrate especially for azaleas, has proven very successful.
 It is imported from Japan.

 Peat substrates are also very sour.
 But they are (except perhaps in the cultivation phase) not suitable for finished azalea bonsai.
 The main disadvantage is that once dried, peat substrates are very difficult to remoisten.
 And ball dryness doesn't like an azalea bonsai to come through.

 Now we can start potting.
 Before we fix the root ball we determine the position and the potting depth.
 Here in our case, the azalea is not deep enough in the pot.

 8. Shorten the root ball

 To get the azaleas bonsai deeper into the pot, some substrate or root ball can be removed.
 We have decided here to shorten the root ball.